 Partners that offer co-branded services, sell or distribute our products, or engage in joint marketing activities.

 Publicly-available sources, including data in the public domain.

 Advertising Partners when you engage with our advertisements and take actions on our site.

 Web pages you view; links you click; your IP address.

-The length of time you visit our Site and or use our Services.
+The length of time you visit our Website and or use our Services.

-The referring URL or the webpage that led you to our Site.
+The referring URL or the webpage that led you to our Website.

 Mobile device ID; device name and model; operating system type, name, and version.